Aliothy/mClari_control_algorithm/README.md

 ## Project Structure

-- phy_models/: Contains the MuJoCo files for the physical environments
+- 'phy_models/': Contains the MuJoCo files for the physical environments -'STL_files/': contains all the STL files obtained from the SolidWorks files
-- models/: Pre-trained models and results of the training process.
-- scripts/: Utility scripts for running experiments and visualizations.
+    - mClari_.xml : are the three simulation of the devices the complete, the simplified and the extra semplified
+    - task_n.xml : are the MuJoCo environments composed by one of the microbots and the floor
+- 'training/': gymnasium environments for the reinforcement learning system (called gym_env_n.py) and the files for training.
--
+- other files for testing.

 ## Usage
 1. Navigate to the project directory.
 2. Run the training script: